-Figure 5.41: Left figure is energy resolution, right figure is the result of reconstruction energy linearity
+Figure 5.25: Left figure is energy resolution, right figure is the result of reconstruction energy linearity

-5.3.3.2 Plastic Scintillator detector cell design and test
+5.4.3.2 Plastic Scintillator detector cell design and test

-According the research results of CALICE collaboration, $30 \times 30 \text{mm}^2$ scintillator detector cell size is optimized size.
-The simulation results of CALICE collaboration [29] also suggest that it is possible to use the detector cells of larger sizes.
+According to study of CALICE collaboration, $30 \times 30 \text{mm}^2$ scintillator detector cell size is an optimal size.
+The simulation results of CALICE collaboration [21] also suggest that it is possible to use the detector cells of larger sizes.
 It will reduce nearly half electronics channels by using $40 \times 40 \text{mm}^2$ size detector cell instead of $30 \times 30 \text{mm}^2$ size.
 Therefore, the construction costs can be greatly reduced if the larger detector cells can meet the physics requirements.
 Two larger sizes of detector cells were considered.
 Four kinds of scintillator tiles with different sizes were fabricated and tested.